 The event was canceled last year due to the Covid-19 pandemic, but we expect to see vendors return this December.

-Catch the Radio City Christmas Spectacular with the Rockettes at Radio City Music Hall.
+I went to see the Radio City Christmas Spectacular with the Rockettes at Radio City Music Hall last year!
+I’d always wanted to see them, so why not combine Christmas too.

 New York City boasts a lot of live shows, from a Broadway show to low-key performances at music venues like Wild Birds in Brooklyn.
-But Radio City’s Christmas Spectacular is the ONLY show you should see in NYC this December!
+But Radio City’s Christmas Spectacular is the ONLY show you should see in NYC this December.
+It runs from November 8 through January 5.

 The talented Radio City Rockettes always put on a fantastic performance in even more fantastic costumes.
 Is the show better than Hamilton or Wicked?
 No, but it is something that every child and Christmas-loving adult will cherish for a lifetime.

-Get your tickets before they sell out for Radio City’s Christmas Spectacular.
+Get your tickets on Get Your Guide for Radio City’s Christmas Spectacular.

 Visit the miniature trains